Toronto wine restaurants and bars

 Address: 301 Front St W, Toronto, ON M5V 2T6, Canada

-360 Restaurant atop the CN Tower is home to the world’s highest wine cellar.
+360 Restaurant atop the CN Tower in Toronto is home to the world’s highest wine cellar.
 At 351 metres, the cellar has a 9,000 bottle capacity complete with climate controls.
 The wine offering is coupled with a breathtaking view.
 Although the focus of the 360 Restaurant wine list is Canada first, there are plenty of other wine regions for wine lovers who are not afraid of heights.

 Phone: +1 416-260-2222